Curious Facts about Lake Atitlán

 In 1934, the author of Brave New World visited the lake and wrote in his travel book Beyond the Mexique Bay that it was "the most beautiful lake in the world, if we except the Titicaca."
 The quote became Guatemala's most enduring tourism marketing argument and continues to be reproduced in travel guides worldwide.

-Technical facts about Lake Atitlán
+Technical data of Lake Atitlán

 - Altitude: 1,562 masl